-A mechanical gaming keyboard is not just a great investment because of the performance advantages that it offers.
-It is also a good idea to buy one because it lasts longer and is repairable.
+A mechanical gaming keyboard is not just a great investment because of the performance advantages that they can offer, but because they last longer and are repairable.
 For example, it is possible to fix sticky keys on a mechanical keyboard with relative ease.

-Cleaning the keyboard is actually not that difficult, and can be done with a few basic items.
+Cleaning a keyboard is actually not that difficult, and can be done with a few basic items.
 However, the process may be different depending on the situation.
-For example, the way to properly clean a keyboard after you spill a liquid on it is different from cleaning it as you would normally.

 Everyday Cleaning for a Mechanical Keyboard

 Most of the problems with your mechanical keyboard can be avoided as long as you clean your keyboard regularly.
 It does not need to be a thorough cleaning, it just needs to do enough to keep your keyboard in tip-top shape.